wavemaker/docs/learn/docusign/index.md

 In the dialogue that appears enter the required fields after selecting Docusign namely:

-1. URL: It'll be prefilled
+1. Base URL: It'll be prefilled
-2. password: provide your password for Docusign(you can also provide the encrypted password)
+2. Docusign password: provide your password for Docusign(you can also provide the encrypted password)
-3. Username: Provide your username
+3. Docusign Username: Provide your username
-4. Key: Provide the Integrator Key derived for your Docusign App from the Docusign Admin console.
+4. Integrator Key: Provide the Integrator Key derived for your Docusign App from the Docusign Admin console.
-5. URL: Provide the URL to the page of your Wavemaker app that uses the prefab.
+5. Return URL: Provide the URL to the page of your Wavemaker app that uses the prefab.

 ![](../assets/Screenshot-2018-12-15-at-11.41.48-AM.png)